-In line with the principles contained within the Code, the Group Financial Statement for the year ended 31 March 2014 has been prepared on the basis of a full consolidation of the financial transactions and balances of the Council and its subsidiaries.
+In line with the principles contained within the Code, the Group Financial Statement for the year ended 31 March 2015 has been prepared on the basis of a full consolidation of the financial transactions and balances of the Council and its subsidiaries.

 "Subsidiaries" have been accounted for under the accounting convention of the "acquisition basis".
-All "associates" have been included using the equity method - the Council's share of the net assets or liabilities of each "associate" is incorporated and adjusted each year by the Council's share of the entities' results (recognised in the Group Income & Expenditure Statement), and its share of other gains and losses.
+The "associate" had been included using the equity method - the Council's share of the net assets or liabilities of the "associate" is incorporated and adjusted each year by the Council's share of the entity's results (recognised in the Group Income & Expenditure Statement), and its share of other gains and losses.

-For three of the four entities, the Council has a share in a net liability.
-The negative balances arise from the inclusion of liabilities related to the defined benefit pension schemes as required by IAS 19 (i.e. their pension liability to pay retirement benefits in the long term).
-There was a significant negative net worth in the case of the Police and Fire Joint Boards.
+For each of the subsidiaries, the Council has a share in a net liability.
+The negative balances arise from the Loss on Activities and inclusion of liabilities related to the defined benefit pension schemes as required by IAS 19 (i.e. their pension liability to pay retirement benefits in the long term).